serramat/NodeTorrent/README.md

 - button to set trasmission remote parameters
 - two button for changing the page

+I will not take any responsibility for an improper use of this application.
+I am not encouraging the circulation of copyright material.

 ## How to download torrent files ##